Archdiocese of San Fernando: Pampanga: first and last Augustinian territory in Luzon

 SANTA ANA (1756): As early as 1598, the town (formerly named Pimpin) functioned as visita of Arayat, and it was in 1756 that Augustinians declared it an independent parish with Fr.
 Lorenzo Guerra as first prior.
 The church was built in 1853; Fr.
 Lucas Gonzales added the five-story belfry in 1857.
 The stones used came from Meycauayan and the wood from Porac and Betis.

 SAN SIMON (1771): The town's original name was Virgen del Pilar, after its founder Mariano del Pilar de los Reyes.
 After the British Occupation of 1762–65, Gen. Simon de Anda renamed it San Simon after his namesake.
 The Augustinians appointed the first prior only in 1771, Fr.
 Fernando Medalla.
 In 1870, Fr.
 Benito Ubierna built the first church; the revolutionaries burned it down in 1898.

 STO.
 TOMAS (1793): Formerly called Baliuag, Sto.
 Tomas parish was founded in 1763, by secular priests, although by 1853 the Augustinians had reclaimed it.
 The church was built by secular priests and later repaired by Fray Guillermo Masnou.
 The convent was built later by Fray Tarrero and Fray Bedoya.

 ANGELES (1820): The former barrio of San Fernando became a separate town in 1829.
 Initially ministered by a secular priest, Angeles (formerly Culiat) got its first Augustinian prior, Fr.
 Vicente Andres, in 1843.
 Fr.
 Guillermo Masnou built a wooden church in 1855 to replace the first nipa church, while Fr.
 Ramon Sarrionandia started the construction in 1860 of the present stone edifice.
 Fr.
 Rufino Santos (not the cardinal) did some restoration work in 1893.
 It took 37 years to complete the church in 1897.

 FLORIDABLANCA (1867): Formerly a hacienda of Lubao called San Jose de Calumpaui, the town was renamed Floridablanca after the Count of Floridablanca, Spain (Don Jose Monino), who reportedly owned vast tracts of land in the town.
 Fr.
 Jose Hernandez served as the first prior after the town became a parish in 1867, the same year Calumpaui became Floridablanca.
 Fr.
 Luciano Morron Ylla constructed the church and convent in 1887.
 The parish was under the Augustinians until 1960.

-MASANTOL (1887): The town, formerly a barrio of Macabebe, was founded in 1887—probably the last one founded by the Augustinians in Pampanga.
+MASANTOL (1887): The town, formerly a barangay of Macabebe, was founded in 1887—probably the last one founded by the Augustinians in Pampanga.
 It became an independent parish with the name San Miguel de Masantol in 1894.